raotnameh/Robust_ASR/README.md

 ## Training

+### Dataset
+For dataset used for training and testing please refer to the section 4.1 in the [paper](https://arxiv.org/pdf/2011.12979.pdf).

 ### Custom Dataset
 To create a custom dataset you must create a .csv file containing the locations of the data.
 This has to be in the format of:
 ```